Basic-Data-Infrastructure/developer-portal/cookbook-1.md

 As Data Consumer, call the API of a Service Provider without being pre-authorized by an Authorization Registry.
 You'll need to authenticate with an Association Registry first.

+### Preparation

+Before getting started with this recipe, we recommend that you install the following libraries, using this command:

+`npm install axios uuid jsonwebtoken node-forge`

 ### Get token

 In order to perform a /parties call in the test environment, first one needs to post a client assertion to the /connect/token endpoint.
 We will use node.js for these examples.
 To create a client assertion, we use the `jsonwebtoken` library, together with several other common libraries: `fs`, `uuid`, `crypto` and `axios`.